menu

 Shannon is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Shannon is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Shannon who work in maintenance occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-Shannon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Shannon doesn't have a public transportation system that people use for their commute.

 The population of Shannon has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.